scholzisshit/University_things/README.md

 # University_things
-A sum total of all the what not I've done in uni
+A sum total of all the what not that I've done in uni